4uralynn/python-automation-cert-notes/debugging/resources.md

 complex scripts befor use.

 The `memory_profiler` library can be **imported in Python** scripts to figure out where the memory is going.
-There are many other memory profilers in Python that can also be used.
+There are many other memory profilers in Python that can also be used, like the `guppy` library.

 ```python